Home Generating JSON Schema from .Net Types

 • numeric properties may have value range requirements

-All of these and more are supplied via a set of attributes that can be applied to properties.
+All of these and more are supplied via a set of attributes that can be applied to properties, and some can be applied to to types.
 The following attributes are included in this package:

 • Numeric values